segmentio/segment-docs/src/unify/data-graph/setup-guides/snowflake-setup.md

 - **Warehouse**: The [warehouse](https://docs.snowflake.com/en/user-guide/warehouses){:target="_blank”} in your Snowflake account that you want to use for Segment to run the SQL queries.
 This warehouse is referred to as `segment_connection_warehouse` in the script below
 - **Username**: The Snowflake user that Segment uses to run SQL in your warehouse.
 This user is referred to as `segment_connection_username` in the script below
 - **Authentication**: There are 2 supported authentication methods:
   - **Key Pair**: This is the recommended method of authentication.
-You would need to first create the user and assign it a key pair following the instructions in the [Snowflake docs](https://docs.snowflake.com/en/user-guide/key-pair-auth).
+You would need to first create the user and assign it a key pair following the instructions in the [Snowflake docs](https://docs.snowflake.com/en/user-guide/key-pair-auth){:target="_blank"}.
 Then, follow the Segment docs above to set up Snowflake permissions and set the `segment_connections_username` variable in the SQL script to the user you just created
   - **Password**: The password of the user above.
-This password is referred to as `segment_connection_password` in the script below
+This password is referred to as `segment_connection_password` in the script below.

 5. Test your connection, then click Save.